“Let the animals eat what they want to eat and do what they want to do. Be there when they need you but leave them alone. And be patient.”

 It’s a wonderful certificate but it doesn’t cap the size of a farm.
 You can have an Organic farm supplying a supermarket with 10,000 cows on it, going through an abattoir forcing a rate three times as many per day as ours do and it would still be ‘Organic’.
 We would rather work with the smaller farms.

-So what are the things we need to know about the farms you buy from?
+So what are the things we need to know about the farms from which you buy?

 Natural-rearing – the calves/lambs/piglets are weaned from the mother when they would naturally wean.

 Natural feeds – no science food.
 Just what comes out of the ground, what the animal chooses to eat.
-We don’t like our own food to come via the lab so why should the animals?
+I don’t like my own food to come via the lab so why should the animals?

-Price – we’ll always offer the fairest possible price we can to the customer.
-We’re not sorry that we want to be a successful business and that we have to at least afford our costs to make that happen.
+Price – I will always offer the fairest possible price I can to the customer.
+Roland and I want to be a successful business one day, and to even reach that point, we have to afford our costs to continue to exist.
 We need to make a margin on every product we sell so that we can afford to keep running the company in order to make more.
 It’s a long goal though, we want to be part of your shopping routine and there’s just no point in being too expensive for this to happen.
-A pack of our burgers is £3.49.
-With the current organic prices, it would need to be over £4.50.
-At that price, you wouldn’t shop here as often so our company doesn’t survive.
-And because we own the production factory and the shops, we haven’t got anyone in between needing to make their money as well?
-We shouldn’t be twice the price of supermarkets because, though we have far smaller volumes, we have far fewer overheads; we don’t have head offices, corporate cars, shareholder welcome packs…!
+We price match the good meat lines in Waitrose, Ocado, M&S and Sainsbury’s.
+If we are more expensive, my customers, won’t shop here as often and my company doesn’t survive.
+Incidentally, the way I can price match the supermarkets with much better meat is because we own the production factory, the chiller van transport, and the shops; we haven’t got anyone in between needing to make their margin as well.
+We shouldn’t be twice the price of supermarkets because, though we have far smaller volumes, we have far fewer overheads; we don’t have head offices, corporate cars, shareholder welcome packs, lorries on motorways, accounts departments, etc…!

 Medical treatment – in our rather simple approach, we look at it like this: if a member of our family is ill, we want to make them better and then have the choice to protect the rest of our family against getting ill as well.
 However, we would only take medicine prescribed by a qualified doctor and which has passed the regulatory tests.
 Same for the farming – only medically approved antibiotics for the treatment of ills and each animal treated individually, rather than mass herd treatment for commercial gain.